Jackzmc/sourcemod-plugins/README.md

   * Record time it takes for a finale or gauntlet run to be completed.
   * Record the amount of friendly fire damage done
   * Set the survivor models of any survivor to another correctly.
-  * Alert when a player activates a car alarm
+  * Chat Alert when a player activates a car alarm
-  * Automatically give back any dropped melee weapons once no longer idle (if not equipped by another player)
+  * Automatically gives melee weapons that an idle bot dropped once no longer idle

 * **Convars:**
    * `sm_laser_use_notice <0/1>` - Enable notification of when a laser box was used first